PROV-013: Appointment of Visiting Faculty and Scholars

 Reason for Policy:

-The University recognizes the benefit of having individuals from other institutions and organizations visit to learn and exchange ideas and expertise.
+The University recognizes the benefit of having individuals from other institutions and organizations visit to learn, exchange ideas, and share expertise.
 These opportunities foster intellectual development and research collaborations.
-The University has established guidelines governing the appointment of visiting scholars and faculty.
+The University has established guidelines governing the appointment of visiting faculty and visiting scholars.

 Definition of Terms in Statement: